 See the conferences and expositions section for a list of conferences.
 Legal seminars and discussions are always brought up there.

-It is also best to consult with legal experts with regard to various issues on Online Gambling.
-Cole, Raywid & Braverman, L.L.P. a firm with experience in internet gambling law, has more information on internet gaming laws in the USA.
+It is also best to consult with legal experts with regard to various issues on Internet Gambling.
+Cole, Raywid & Braverman, L.L.P. a firm with experience in internet casino and sportsbook law, has more information on internet gaming laws in the USA.

-Also, the following individuals are known experts in the Online Gaming legal field.
+Also, the following individuals are known experts in the Internet Gaming legal field.